dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-okay no worries so um
+okay no worries
-yeah so I I just lined up with an opportunity to join a really small start-up out in Oregon doing unmanned aircraft that was in like 06 Wow so I
+so I just lined up with an
+opportunity to join a really small start-up out in Oregon doing unmanned aircraft that was in like 06 Wow so I